-stands in the vestibule at City Hall with some of the photos of his predecessors, including Mayor Miles "Mike" Stanke.
-Brandt, who is running unopposed will join Stanke in the ranks of six-term mayors in April.
-A story and another photo are printed on today's front page.
+running unopposed will join Stanke in the RECORD -TYING-Mayor Bill Brandt stands in the vestibule at City Hall with some of the photos of his predecessors, including ranks of six-term mayors in April.
+A story and another photo are printed on today's front Mayor Miles "Mike" Stanke.
+Brandt, who is page.

-Guns
+Continu Guns

-"Our Democratic majority will press relentlessly for bipartisan progress to end the epidemic of gun violence on our streets, in our schools and in our places of worship." and in our places of worship,"

-Pelosi said.
-"Enough is
+"Our Democratic majority will press relentlessly for bipartisan progress to end the epidemic of gun violence on our streets, in our schools ord in our places of worship." and in our streets, in our schools and in our places of worship," Pelosi said.
+"Enough is enough."

 enough."

-enough."

-Rep. Mike Thompson, D-Calif., who leads a gun violence prevention task force in

-the House, said he and other

-lawmakers from both parties

-have been pushing years to

-expand background checks
+Rep. Mike Thompson, D-Calif., who leads a gun vio-lence prevention task force in the House, said he and other lawmakers from both parties have been pushing years to expand background checks